Public transport in the Netherlands: Hours of service, and frequency

 On most lines there is no public transport at night.
 Services usually start between 5:00 and 7:00 on weekdays, a bit later on Saturdays, and even later than that on Sundays.
 Apart from quiet, rural lines, most services end just after midnight.
 Also there is no public transport from 20:00 on New Year's Eve.

 There is a night service on some train routes.
 There are night bus services in a number of cities, but only around Amsterdam services are on all nights, other cities only have services on Thursday, Friday or Saturday nights.
 Sometimes these run during the first part of the night only, or in one direction only.
 Night buses usually have separate fares, which are higher than the daytime fares.

 From November to March the stretch Hoek van Holland Haven - Hoek van Holland Strand (not on the hoofdrailnet) is served only between 11 am and 4 pm.

 Even apart from special rush hour bus lines, some bus lines do not operate on Saturdays, Sundays and/or evenings.

 The frequency of domestic trains is at least twice per hour during daytime on weekdays, except on two services by Arriva.
 Almost all timetables are planned on a clock-face schedule since 1971 and apart from a few regional lines all trains have a symmetry around x:00/x:30 as have neighboring countries.
 On many lines services are combined to 4x per hour during day or peak times.
 From December 2017 Intercity services between Amsterdam, Utrecht and Eindhoven are increased to six trains per hour.
 Zwolle and Zupthen are full hubs, with (almost) all trains arriving and departing around the same time, creating a connection from and to each direction.
 At the larger stations frequencies are higher and only certain cross-platform transfers are timed.

 Metros operate on frequencies of at least 4x per hour, with 6 to 10 trains per hour during day and peak times, but often two lines are combined on busier stretches, increasing the total frequency.

 Trams mostly have a frequency of 6x per hour, with less services on late evenings and Sundays, but busy lines can have up to 15 trams per hour.

-Buses vary greatly in services, depending on the population density of the area, quality of service and demand for transportion.
+Buses vary greatly in services, depending on the population density of the area, quality of service and demand for transportation.
 Rural bus services have typically hourly or half-hourly frequencies, but if a bus line serves multiple important hubs or towns, frequencies can be much higher.
 In larger cities the frequencies are mostly 4x per hour or more.
-Line 12 in Utrecht was the busiest bus line in The Netherlands, with up to 30 departures per hour using bi-articulated buses.
+Line 12 in Utrecht was the busiest bus line in the Netherlands, with up to 30 departures per hour using bi-articulated buses.
 During peak times there was no fixed frequency, but staff members on the bus platforms monitored the passenger flow and would call a new bus in as soon as the previous bus was filled.
-As of 15 december 2019 the busline was replaced with the newly built tram 22.
+As of 15 December 2019 the busline was replaced with the newly built tram 22.